solana-foundation/developer-content/content/cookbook/tokens/close-token-accounts.md

 ---
-title: How to close token accounts
+title: How to Close Token Accounts
 sidebarSortOrder: 10
 description:
-  "Learn how to close Solana token accounts, including Wrapped SOL and zero-balance accounts.
-Includes code examples for different scenarios."
+  "Learn how to close token accounts on Solana, including cases such as Wrapped SOL and empty accounts."
 ---

 You can close a token account if you don't want to use it anymore.
 There are two